Vegetarian Black Bean Chili

 This post may contain affiliate links.
 Please read our disclosure policy.

-Ingredients to Make Black Bean Chili
+Vegetarian Black Bean Chili Ingredients

 Ingredients for recipe before prepping: uncooked quinoa, jalapeno, black beans, oil, chili powder, green bell pepper, onion, crushed tomatoes, and spices.

-How to Make Black Bean Chili
+How to Make Vegetarian Black Bean Chili

 Onions and peppers in a pot after cooking.